-Carrot Cake Baked Oatmeal (Muffin Cups) – the perfect easy make ahead breakfast for Spring.
-Best of all, this recipe is simple to customize and easily portable for busy mornings.
+These Carrot Cake Baked Oatmeal Cups are the perfect make ahead breakfast for Spring.
+Best of all, this oatmeal recipe is simple to customize and easily portable for busy mornings.

 If this Carrot Cake Baked Oatmeal looks familiar, I actually shared the recipe as part of this 10 Baked Oatmeal Cups post back in January.
 But since Easter is just a few days away, I thought this Carrot Cake Baked Oatmeal deserved its own post.